Institutional Review Board (IRB)

 How do I obtain IRB approval for my research?

-You will need to submit a Medaille College IRB Application Form (see below) to the Medaille College IRB for their review and approval.
-Please review the Medaille College IRB Policies and Procedures Manual (which can be downloaded below) before completing this form.
+You will need to submit a Medaille College IRB Application to the Medaille College IRB for their review and approval.
+Please review the Medaille College IRB Policies and Procedures Manual before completing the form.

 When does the Medaille College IRB meet?